 Metal Element & Chinese Medicine

 Metal is the surface tension between the elements and manifests inside our bodies through our system of skin and fascia – an unbroken connection that runs from the depth of our bones to the surface of our skin.
 Our meridian system flows through this system, carrying vital Chi to every cell, tissue, and organ.
 In traditional Chinese medicine, metal’s body organs are the lungs and large intestines (and colon).
-Metal, thus affects our ability to breathe and to eliminate.
+Metal thus affects our ability to breathe and to eliminate.
 It is our ability to differentiate what we need from what we don’t.
 Metal is our breath; our bridge that connects us differentiates on all levels – with our breath we hold the lock and key to our healing process.

 Metal types must take care of their lungs for they may be susceptible to colds, cough, flu, pneumonia, tuberculosis, and other respiratory problems.
 Cigarette smoking is extremely harmful for metal types who could also develop intestinal problems that result in constipation or poor bowel function.

-Function of the Lung:
+The function of the Lung:

-Lung governs circulation of Qi & respiration; It controls descending & dispersing of Qi; Regulates water metabolism; It controls skin & body hair – for body resistance; It opens into the nose & controls the nasal discharge; It houses the corporal soul & physical strength
+Lung governs the circulation of Qi & respiration; It controls descending & dispersing of Qi; Regulates water metabolism; It controls skin & body hair – for body resistance; It opens into the nose & controls the nasal discharge; It houses the corporal soul & physical strength

 When Metal is in balance

-A person with well balanced Metal energy is well organized, self disciplined, and conscientious.
+A person with well-balanced Metal energy is well organized, self-disciplined, and conscientious.
 They like structure in their life.
 They are most comfortable in situations when they know the rules and can succeed by following them.
 Metal Qi bestows a deep inner strength, like ore mined from the mountains.
 When Metal Qi is abundant we get in touch very easily with ourselves and with others.
 We have a very precise sense of how other people feel and how we feel.
 Being true to our feelings, we have the courage to own them.
 This is the power of honesty.

 Positive emotions are: sensitive, honest, courageous, cool, firm, proud, uplifted, resonant, pure, pardoning, forgiving, cultivated, refined, faithful and loyal.